-I am a first year PhD student at the University of Edinburgh, where my research is focused on the relationship between morale and identity during the American Revolution.
+I am a second year PhD student at the University of Edinburgh, where my research is focused on the relationship between morale and identity during the American Revolution.
 While I completed both my Masters and Undergraduate degrees in Edinburgh as well, I hail from Maine, USA – five hours north of the nearest lighthouse, but where potato fields are ubiquitous.
 My favourite pastime is explaining to people why, as an American, I chose to study American History, in Scotland.
 When not doing that, I love baking copious amounts of pumpkin-based sweets to compliment my frequent coffee breaks, which I use as opportunities to discuss my enduring love for Thomas Paine.

-Elke Close, Contributions Editor
+Maurice Casey, Contributions Editor

-Fraser Raeburn, Contributions Editor
+Julie Leiper, Contributions Editor

 Laura Harrison, Publicity Editor